 Before taking rifabutin,

-- tell your doctor if you have or have ever had blood disorders or active tuberculosis.
+- tell your doctor if you have or have ever liver or kidney disease .

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.